-The C-14 Method or Radiocarbon Method is the oldest physical method, which allows to determine the age of an object, if it contains carbon.
+The C-14 Dating or Radiocarbon Dating is the oldest physical method, which allows to determine the age of an object, if it contains carbon.
 The method is named after its principle, it is based on the natural radioactive decay of the carbon isotope C14.
 It was developed in the 1950s by a team of scientists under Professor Willard F. Libby of the University of Chicago.
 Libby received the Nobel Prize in Chemistry "for his method to use Carbon-14 for age determinations in archaeology, geology, geophysics, and other branches of science." in 1960.

 First a word on how the name of this method is written.
 The C14 is a isotope of carbon, which is otherwise C12 or C13.
 The C means carbon, the number gives the atomic weight rounded.
 There are various ways to write it, C14, C-14, 14C or most accurate 14C.
-Unfortunately the most accurate way to write it is not very practical on HTML page, as it influences the line height.
+Unfortunately the most accurate way to write it is not very practical on a HTML page, as it influences the line height.
 It is impractical even for books and papers, so the C14 notation is most commonly used, and we will do the same on this website.

 So now about the way it works!
 Carbon is a very common element.
 The atmosphere contains a certain amount of carbon dioxide, a gas which is composed on carbon and oxygene.
 But there are three different kinds of carbon, which differ in a way that all are still true carbon, but their atomic structure is different.
 Two are called C12 and C13, carbon with an atomic weight of twelve or thirteen respectively - which are the normal and stable carbon - and the last one is C14, an isotope of carbon, which is subject to a very slow and harmless radioactive decay.
 This decay results in radiation and a stable isotope.
 So if you take some carbon with C12, C13 and C14 and wait long enough, you will only have C12 and C13 left.